 Start typing min(1) – hit ENTER!

 Not sure how I’m typing in this area?
-Double click in the rows or columns, or below your marks card.
-First double click, then you will see an input appear.
-If you want to harden these and not have them become “viz only static calcs” then you can drag and drop them into the workbook.
-I like this method because it’s all up front, it names the calculations the name of the code, and it makes life rather fast compared to not understanding this functionality and always building calculations, which leads to always needing to find those calculations, open those calculations, and edit those calculations.
-Also, when you need to delete the calculation it takes longer because you have to find it in the workbook, and it’s not sitting in the rows bucket because you made a calculation.
-Based on this paragraph, you should have a better understanding of options and even the best path for you, it’s dependent on what’s fast for you.
+Double-click in the rows or columns below your marks card.
+First, double-click, and then you will see an input appear.
+If you want to harden these and not have them become “viz only static calls,” you can drag them into the workbook.
+I like this method because it’s all upfront, it names the calculations the name of the code, and it makes life relatively fast compared to not understanding this functionality and always building calculations, which leads to always needing to find those calculations, open those calculations, and edit those calculations.
+Also, when you need to delete the calculation, it takes longer because you have to see it in the workbook, and it’s not sitting in the rows bucket because you made a calculation.
+Based on this paragraph, you should better understand options and even the best path for you; it depends on what’s fast for you.

 Pro TIP: Tableau desktop offers a quick and easy user experience when adding content to the visualization or SHEET.

-In a couple places, you can double click and type.
-Rows, Columns, and here… on the bottom of the marks card.
+In a couple of places, you can double-click and type—rows, Columns, and here… on the bottom of the marks card.

 Making a KPI Chart in Tableau using Min(1)